Gunnar Ekelöf (Photo credit: Wikipedia) |

 the sea of wild chervil, green-white foaming in the darkness

-of summer night,
+summer night,

-not one moth around the candle but choirs of gnats in the oak,
+moth around the candle but choirs of gnats in the oak,

-leaves so still against the sky … And the aspen rustles in the
+still against the sky … And the aspen rustles in the

 stillness: